0. Introduction

 A.3.2 API product specification

-Prescribed set of rules, conditions, or requirements attributed to a specified product that address the definition of terms; classification of components; delineation of procedures; specified dimensions; manufacturing criteria; material requirements, performance testing, design of activities; and the measurement of quality and quantity with respect to materials; pr XXX takes actions to eliminate the causes of non-conformities including complaints in order to prevent recurrence.
+Prescribed set of rules, conditions, or requirements attributed to a specified product that address the definition of terms; classification of components; delineation of procedures; specified dimensions; manufacturing criteria; material requirements, performance testing, design of activities; and the measurement of quality and quantity with respect to materials; pr XXX takes actions to eliminate the causes of non-conformities including complaints to prevent recurrence.
 The corrective actions taken are appropriate to the effect of non-conformities encountered and their consequences. products, processes, services, and/or practices.

 A.3.3 API-specified requirements